 The Convention on Biological Diversity (CBD) was inspired by the world community's growing commitment to sustainable development.
 It represents a remarkable step forward in the conservation of biological diversity in general and genetic resources in particular.
 The Convention is a legally binding multilateral environmental agreement that has 196 contracting Parties (Countries) as its members and it came into force on 29th December 1993.

 The CBD reaffirms that States have sovereign rights over their biological resources, and requests that countries would facilitate access to the genetic resources by other Parties subject to national legislation and on Mutually Agreed Terms (MAT).
 The CBD also provides for equitable sharing of benefits arising from the utilization of traditional knowledge, and practices, with holders of such knowledge.
 It made it necessary for a national legislation to be put in place, which lays down the framework for providing access, for determining the terms of such access and for ensuring the equitable sharing of benefits.
 India is a Party to the CBD and has set-up the following legal framework for the compliance of the Convention those are

 2) The Protection of Plant Varieties and Farmer's Rights (PPVFR) Act, 2001

-The Biological Diversity Act, 2002 enacted by the Parliament of India in 2002 came into force with effect from 5th February 2003, to conserve biological diversity, its sustainable use and sharing of benefits arising out of the use of biological resources.
+The Biological Diversity Act, 2002 was enacted by the Parliament of India in 2002 which came into force with effect from 5th February 2003 and is being implemented throughout the country.
+The objectives of this Act is to provide for "Conservation of biological diversity, sustainable use of its components, and fair and equitable sharing of benefits arising out of commercial use of biological resources and associated knowledge"